jagrvargen/holberton-system_engineering-devops/README.md

 Script 6: Creates directory 'holberton' in /tmp directory.

 Script 7: Moves the file 'betty' from /tmp directory to /tmp/holberton directory.

+Script 8: Deletes the file 'betty' from the /tmp/holberton directory.

+Script 9: Deletes the directory 'holberton' from the /tmp directory.